ric2b/Vivaldi-browser/chromium/docs/website/site/developers/how-tos/trace-event-profiling-tool/index.md

 1. [Recording Tracing
             Runs](/developers/how-tos/trace-event-profiling-tool/recording-tracing-runs);
-            start with this, it's prerequisite for using about:tracing.
+            start with this, it's a prerequisite for using about:tracing.
 2. [How to use the Frame Viewer to Bust Jank](/developers/how-tos/trace-event-profiling-tool/using-frameviewer);
             read this next, to understand how to diagnose rendering performance